 Because it's initials, the name T.G.I.F.
 (20-7-9-6) should immediately set off alarms.
 How this four-letter group follows the code may not be readily apparent.
 Any significant observations that can be made relevant to the numerological relationship of these letters are useful in interpreting the code's method.
 T (20) is followed by three letters having numbers less than 10.
 The T which begins the group acts as a catalyzer, because the 20th letter symbolizes the next level of perfection above the 10th, J. The F.G.
 (6-7) pairing is used extremely often in the mass media, so that means it follows the code.
 G.F.
 (7-6) is its opposite, and is used much more rarely.
 The group G.I.F.
 (7-9-6), however, could basically be equal to F.G.
 (6-7) because the inserted letter may have the effect of switching the order of the letters which it intersects.
 It may be interpolative, but because we are positive that F.G. adheres to the code, we can develop a theory why it is present here.

 Of course, T.G.I.F. can't mean exactly the same thing as F.G.
 It's a different statement.
-We do know however that beyond a shadow of a doubt that if something is used in the popular media, especially in initialized form, it must follow the Alphabet code.
+However, we do know without a doubt that if something is used in the popular media, especially in initialized form, it must follow the Alphabet code.
 We can also be sure that the symbolism of a title's initials matches the attitude of the media piece itself.
 These programs were silly, childish, and pretty much devoid of real substance.
 The four letters TGIF must be indicative of that sentiment.
-Consider Full House (6-8).
-It doesn't obviously follow known rules of the code, as would F.G. or F.I.
+As F.H.
+(6-8), Full House, doesn't follow the "Rule of 3", as would F.I.
 (6-9).
-But, knowing that the symbolism of its initials must match the tenor of the show itself, consider that Family Guy (6-7), a terrifically offensive show, is basically the exact opposite of Full House (6-8), a nauseatingly corny program.
+It's interesting that Family Guy (6-7), a terrifically offensive show, is basically the exact opposite of Full House (6-8), a nauseatingly corny program.

 The actors in these programs had their time in the spotlight, then basically disappeared from view.
 Luminaries are each required to put in a certain amount of real "work", depending on the amount of power available for them to acquire within the system.
 Once they've paid their dues, they can enjoy themselves, but also continue to work in other secret capacities.
 Mostly, they work as scientists.
 The people in these television shows were chosen by the Illuminati to be actors because a considerable amount of world fame is required for a brain to achieve super-functionaltiy.
 It's not for any outlandish spiritual reason.
 It is so that each of them is self-satisfied.
 The world knows who they are, so they are more happy.
 A happy brain, one famous to the people of the world, simply works better than a dissatisfied, not famous one.
 They can then do their work at optimum efficiency, which includes coordinating world events, scripting the media machine, and conducting science experiments above the level and understanding of the proletariat.